su35/SAS/Clinical/readme.txt

 The common custom macros are stored in the cmacros folder.
 The project-specific custom macros are stored in the pmacro folder.
 Part of macros is modified from other macros that get from the internet
 The custom call routines and functions are stored in the pub folder.
-For easy modify and debug, the project code is split to project_defination.sas, data_prepare.sas, analysis.sas, and reporting.sas.
-Those codes are called by main.sas to execute the project.